Is your water heater leaking? Here are signs your water heater is leaking and what to do about it.

 Fix the Leak

 Depending on the severity and the location of the leak, you may be able to carry out a few DIY fixes.
 The easiest to repair are leaks in water connections.
-Prepare yourself, though, as you may have to call a licensed oplumber for bigger, more severe issues, such as tank leaks.
+Prepare yourself, though, as you may have to call a licensed plumber for more significant, more severe issues, such as tank leaks.

 Leaking Water Connections

-The two pipes connected to the top of your tank are the cold water inlet and hot water outlet.
+The two pipes connected to your tank top are the cold water inlet and hot water outlet.
 Since water continuously flows in and out of these lines, they can become loose or detached over time.
 If this is where your water heater leaks from, then you may only have to fasten the loose connections.

 A pipe wrench should do the trick.
-Again, be sure that your water heater doesn’t have power before you secure the connections.
+But, again, be sure that your water heater doesn’t have power before you secure the connections.
 This is especially important if it’s the hot water outlet that you need to deal with.